medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 - serve EDS with metadata in use cases where non-patient related messages are exchanged like in message acknowledgements and ehmiSBDH Acknowledgements
 - serve EDS with metadata in use cases where patient related messages are exchanged like in the FHIR message HomeCareObservation and messages alike in OIOXml and Edifact.

-### ehmiSbdh xsd-schemas
+### ehmiSBDH xsd-schemas

 <!-- br -->

-All ehmiSbdh xsd-files can be found via the [download-page](downloads.html), but an overview of what they most importantly contain can be seen here:
+All ehmiSBDH xsd-files can be found via the [download-page](downloads.html), but an overview of what they most importantly contain can be seen here:

 (all files open in new window)
 <!-- br -->